samhaaf/useful_scripts/README.md

 # useful_scripts
 These are the tools that I use to be more efficient in the black box.

-These scripts should run equivalently on MacOS and all linux distros.
+These scripts should run equivalently on MacOS and all major linux distros.

 <br>